NLWaterL/InfiniStack/README.md

  You can see what mods does it compact at a specific version in the changelog and release description.

+ WARNING
+ -
+ If you put an item stack larger than 64 into any mod container that's not from the mod on the compact list

+ There may be unexpected bugs!

  License
  ---
  This project is under MIT License.